Transpoze/F1tenth/obstacle_avoidance/README.md

 * Outlier detection.

-After the node goes through the detection and avoidance step, it will send the flag, indicating if there is an obstacle or not, and the *θ_P*, indicating the location where the vehicle should go, to the ROS topic `/detect_result` as a customized ROS message. **The type of the message is **
+After the node goes through the detection and avoidance step, it will send the flag, indicating if there is an obstacle or not, and the *θ_P*, indicating the location where the vehicle should go, to the ROS topic `/detect_result` as a customized ROS message.
+The message type is `Cmd` and `queue_size=1`.

 To sum up, parameters you need to care about in the *obstacle_detection* package is that:
 **parameters**